Ba'athist Syrian Captagon industry: Post-Assad regime findings

 In early June 2025, Interior Minister Anas Khattab announced that all known Captagon production facilities across Syria had been dismantled, emphasizing the transitional government's commitment to ending the country's role as a narco-state.
 However, the UN Office on Drugs and Crime (UNODC) warned that Syria remained a major hub for Captagon production and trafficking, citing concerns that stocks may still be circulating and production could be shifting to new locations such as Libya.
 Later that month, Syrian security forces seized approximately 3 million Captagon pills and 50 kilograms of hashish following an armed confrontation with smugglers in Al-Jarajir region near the Lebanese border.
 In the meantime, 1.7 million Captagon pills were seized in eastern Daraa Governorate, packed and prepared for smuggling.
 In July, the Lebanese Army announced that it had dismantled one of the largest manufacturing plants for Captagon pills in eastern Lebanon, near the Syrian border.
 In October of that year, officials confiscated 11 million Captagon pills from a car entering southern Homs from Lebanon.

+In January 2026, Syria's Narcotics Department, working with Iraq's General Directorate for Narcotics and Psychotropic Substances Affairs, conducted a joint security operation targeting an international drug trafficking network, resulting in the seizure of approximately 2.5 million Captagon pills and several arrests in both countries.
+In early February 2026, Syrian authorities, again in coordination with Iraqi counterparts, announced the seizure of about 300,000 Captagon tablets in Homs governorate and the arrest of two suspects, one of whom was wanted internationally for drug trafficking.
+Later that month, cooperation between Iraqi and Syrian authorities led to the confiscation of 400,000 pills in Homs province that were about to be exported.